5ionnim/Android_My_Refined_Calendar/README.md

 ```

 Step 2.
 Set a `CalendarPager.setOnPageSelectedListener` and `CalendarPager.setOnItemClickListener` when you need it.
-or if you need to move page of CalendarPager you can call `CalendarPager.moveCalendarPage()`.
+Or if you need to move page of CalendarPager you can call `CalendarPager.moveCalendarPage()`.
 you can see the example [here]
-[here]:/
+[here]:/app/src/main/java/sionnim/android/myrefinedcalendar/MainActivity.java